Skip to content

 1. Social Insurance Contributions

-• However, note that this 15.6% is multiplied by your ‘estimated earnings’, not your actual earnings.
+• However, note that this 16.6% is applied on your ‘estimated earnings’, not your actual earnings.

 • Your ‘estimated earnings’ are determined by the tax department annually based on a person’s years of experience, and field of occupation.